 As part of Vanderbilts mission to create a safe patient care through education, research, and quality care, the department of Infection Prevention provides evidence-based, scientific, and proven resources to Vanderbilt faculty and staff as well as our patients and families.
 Through surveillance activities we detect potential healthcare-associated infections and develop action plans in collaboration with our quality and unit based partners to mitigate those risks.
 We are a liaison to the Tennessee Department of Health and report the communicable disease for the institution as well as establishing a link to public health infrastructure in an effort to provide quality care to our patients.
 We are the content experts for infection prevention research and educational activities, a position that we exercise regularly through our numerous publications and abstract presentations both inside and outside of the institution.

-We’d like to remind you of some important aspects of mumps to ensure that we identify any suspect cases and prevent spread of the mumps virus to others:
+As mumps cases continue to arise throughout Middle Tennessee, we’d like to remind you of some important aspects of mumps to ensure that we identify any suspect cases and prevent spread of the mumps virus to others:

 CLINICAL PRESENTATION AND ILLNESS COURSE:

 What is mumps?

 - Mumps is a viral illness best known for the puffy cheeks and swollen jaw that it causes.
 This is a result of swollen salivary glands.